DSalvigni/c-sharp-tic-tac-toe/README.md

 - Using of switch/while cycle to get a console game
 - 2 game players
 - Controls for win/draw/reset of the game
+- Developed by using C# and Visual Studio (CMD Console App)